-Econometric results
+Econometric Results

-Table 4 reports the estimates of Equation (2) and presents our baseline result, with annual normalized wage earnings for 2011-2015 as the dependent variable.
+Table 4 reports the estimates of Equation (2) and presents our baseline results, with annual normalized wage earnings for 2011-2015 as the dependent variable.
 We report results for both OLS (mean) and RIF quantile (median) and distinguish between the total sample (all) as well as women and men separately.

 Our first finding is that work with non-routine cognitive occupational tasks is awarded with a substantial wage premium, particularly pronounced among men when compared to those in routine manual occupations, our reference group.
 The OLS point estimate is 0.311 (0.384 for men) and the corresponding RIF estimate is 0.239 (0.292 for men).
-Both estimators also show a wage premium, however much smaller for routine cognitive occupations.
+Both estimators also show a wage premium, albeit much smaller, for routine cognitive occupations.

-Turning to the relative wages for refugees and using matched natives as the reference category, the full sample estimates in column (1) and column (4) suggest a positive wage gap, ceteris paribus, for the two refugee groups arriving between 1990 and 1997.
+Turning to the relative wages for refugees and using matched natives as the reference category, the full sample estimates in column (1) and column (4) suggest a positive wage gap, ceteris paribus, for the two refugee groups arriving between 1990 and 1996.
 The OLS mean estimate is 0.029 for European refugees and 0.008 for non-European refugees.
 The corresponding results from the median RIF regression are 0.031 and 0.026.
 Only the relative point estimates for the group of refugees who arrived before 1990 have deviating results between the OLS and RIF regressions.
-The OLS-coefficient is negative (-0.018), while the RIF estimate is positive (0.012).
-All results are significantly different from zero.
+The OLS coefficient is negative (-0.018), while the RIF estimate is positive (0.012).
+All estimates are significantly different from zero.

 Columns (2) and (5) estimate the wage equation separately for women, and columns (3) and (6), separately for men.
-Interestingly, the results from these subsamples suggest that the positive overall outcome for refugees is driven by female workers.
-Compared to their female native-born counterparts, the point estimates for the three immigrant groups are in the range of 4.1-7.9 (OLS) and 3.6-6.6 (RIF), corresponding to about 4-8% higher wages.
+Note that the estimates from these subsamples suggest that the positive overall outcome for refugees is driven by female workers.
+Compared to their female native-born counterparts, the point estimates for the three immigrant groups are in the range of 4.1-7.9 (OLS) and 3.6-6.6 (RIF), corresponding to approximately 4-8% higher wages.
 The OLS findings indicate a 3-6% negative gap in mean wages for male refugees, whereas the RIF regressions reveal only a slightly negative median wage differential of approximately 1%.

-A notable gender advantage concerning the female native-immigrant wage gap in comparison with the male native-immigrant gap has been established in a previously RIFbased study on Swedish data (Nilsson, 2021).
-We show that this also applies to refugee immigrants, and that the gap takes on a different dimension when studying occupational tasks instead of employment in general.
-Below, we estimate the wage equation separately for different task categories, using the entire sample and the subsample with only female workers as well.
+A notable gender advantage concerning the female native-immigrant wage gap in comparison with the male native-immigrant gap has been established in a previous RIF-based study on Swedish data (Nilsson 2021).
+We show that this also applies to refugee immigrants, and that the gap takes on a distinct dimension when studying occupational tasks instead of employment in general.
 The controls show that the level of education, experience, and engagement in cognitive work tasks are positively associated with higher wages.
 Conversely, the results indicate an inverse relationship between age and gender (being female).